sdondley/ClimateChangeChat/perl.md

 * you need to install the language server
     * language server can be used by neovim or another other piece of software that knows how
     * there's generally two or three for each programming language
-        * will be more for more popular languages
+        * there are more for more popular languages
         * why there is often more than server for each language?
             * I have no idea
                 * geeks are sometimes territorial?